slavonic/fonts-znam/Smolensky/README.md

 The glyphs are intended to reproduce the shapes of musical neumes in manuscripts from the 13th--15th centuries:

-* Hirmologion of Grigorovich (Chilandar 308, RSL Grig.
-37, RNL Q.п.I.75)
+* Hirmologion of Grigorovich (Chilandar Slav.
+308, RSL Grig.
+37, NLR Q.п.I.75)
 * St. Petersburg Sticherarion (RASL 34.7.6)
-* Novgorod Sticherarion (RNL Sof.
+* Novgorod Sticherarion (NLR Sof.
 384)

 ## Author

 The glyphs were traced from photographs of manuscripts by Aleksandr Andreev.
-Copyright 2017-2018 Aleksandr Andreev.
+Copyright 2017-2019 Aleksandr Andreev.
 Licensed under the SIL Open Font License version 1.1

 ## Disclaimer